100mslive/100ms-roomkit-ios/README.md

 ## Integration

-Add RoomKit SDK as package dependency using **Swift Package Manager** built into Xcode.
-Use the following url as source for the package: https://github.com/100mslive/100ms-roomkit-ios.git
+You can integrate RoomKit SDK into your project using Swift Package Manager (SPM).
+Follow these steps:

+1. Open your Xcode project.
+2. Navigate to `File` > `Add Package Dependency`.
+3. In the dialog that appears, enter the following URL as the package source: https://github.com/100mslive/100ms-roomkit-ios.git
+4. Click `Next` and follow the prompts to add the package to your project.

 ## Example usage

+### Fully Featured Conferencing/Livestreaming App with Room Code

-### Fully featured conferencing app with just room code for a role
+To create a fully-featured conferencing/Livestreaming app with just a room code for a role, use the following code snippet.
+Make sure to pass a valid room code as a string:

 ```swift
 import SwiftUI